CAROL MENU

 Although my teaching was focused mostly on cell biology and later human genetics, I always enjoyed teaching non majors biology.
 This is because of a desire not only to share my enthusiasm for biology but to help others appreciate its relevance in their lives (and perhaps spark the interest of a few good students to change their major).

 Despite my "label" as a cell biologist, my previous passion for genetics persisted.
 The abundance of lectures at UCLA continued to attract me especially those in human genetics and molecular genetics.
-With the explosion of knowledge in genetics and the rapid growth of the fledging field of human genetics, I hopped on the band wagon.
+With the explosion of knowledge in genetics an the rapid growth of the fledging field of human genetics, I hopped on the band wagon.
 At last I could meld my two major interests....cell biology and genetics.
 I took a sabbatical leave in the Pediatric Genetics Unit at Harbor UCLA in Torrance and upon returning to campus, began the first Human Cytogenetic Technology training program in the United States.

 A temporary diversion was an eight year stint as a member of the CSUDH central administration in academic affairs.
 During the time I was the Associate Vice President of Academic Affairs and Dean of Graduate Studies.
 One of my responsibilities during that time was directing the conversion of the CSUDH campus from quarters to semesters.

 When I returned to teaching, I decided to sit for the American Board of Medical Genetics examinations for the Ph.D.
 Medical Geneticist certification.
 To be eligible for the examination I was required to be in a post doctoral training program for two years.
-Therefore, I became a fellow in the UCLA Intercampus Medical Genetics Training Program for PhDs and MDs.
+Therefore, I became a fellow in the UCLA Intercampus Medical Genetics Training Program for Ph.D.s and M.D.s.
 At that time I was on a (second) sabbatical leave in Pediatric Genetics at Harbor UCLA Medical Center.
 After attending the program lectures for two years, collecting 150 cases, and completing a research project (Family studies of infantile visceral myopathy: A congenital myopathic pseudo-obstruction.
-C Guzé, P. Hyman V. Payne.
+C Guze, P. Hyman V. Payne.
 American Journal of Medical Genetics 82:114-122, 1999.), I was eligible to sit for the Ph.D.
 Medical Geneticist examination.
 It was difficult and had a lot of mathematics but I still had an aptitude for math so it worked to my advantage.